petermonky/minecraft-peggle/README.md

     - SHould turn back to its original colour once the game exits its active state to the idle state.
 - Test ball
     - Should be affected by gravity.
-    - Should display proper collision with pegs and bounce off in a reasonable manner (parabolic trajectory).
+    - Should display proper collision with pegs and blocks and bounce off in a reasonable manner (parabolic trajectory).
     - Should bounce off the top and the sides of the physics world.
-    - Should disappear once it collides with the bottom of the physics world (game over).
+    - Should disappear once it collides with the bottom of the physics world if the game mode if the ball is not in spooky mode.
+    - Should be affected by peg explosions.
 - Test peg
     - Should not be affected by gravity.
     - Should not move during collision with the ball.